Joe Sedelmaier

-Joe Sedelmaier (May 31, 1933), born John Josef Sedelmaier, is an American film director known for his work in television advertising.
-His work includes FedEx's "Fast Talking Man" ads and the Wendy's "Where's the Beef?" ads.
+John Josef Sedelmaier (May 31, 1933 – May 8, 2026) was an American film director known for his work in television advertising.
+His work included FedEx's "Fast Talking Man" and the Wendy's "Where's the Beef?" ads.

 Sedelmaier contended, "A commercial is something you watch when you sit down to watch something else—you should at least be entertained."